 - IDEA 97 mandated new state reporting requirements concerning enrollment by race and ethnicity in special education. - IDEA 2004, passed by Congress in December 2004, opened with a list of findings that specifically identify disproportionality as an issue to be addressed.
 Those findings are presented below and on Handout 2, if you'd like to share them with the audience.
 As you can see, they are quite extensive.
-They also remain relevant today as we examine the revision of IDEA's disproportionality regulations that the Department of Education published in December 2016.
+They also remain relevant today as we examine the 2016 revision of IDEA's disproportionality regulations.